Inside Autograph, Tom Brady’s NFT startup

 “We’re going to create the most unique NFT experience in the world,” added Brady.

-Autograph is part of the ever-growing ecosystem of celebrity non-fungible tokens, digital assets that represent ownership of all types of media — a group wide-ranging enough to include Paris Hilton, Quentin Tarantino, Lindsey Lohan, Stephen Curry, and LeBron James.
+Autograph is part of the ever-growing ecosystem of celebrity non-fungible tokens, digital assets that represent ownership of all types of media—a group wide-ranging enough to include Paris Hilton, Quentin Tarantino, Lindsey Lohan, Stephen Curry, and LeBron James.
 Small wonder that some companies and celebs have been making a cash grab considering the NFTs are now a $17 billion industry, up from a $210 million in 2019.

 To be sure, a poorly executed NFT can wreak havoc on celebrities’ reputations, not to mention the always-present moral question of urging your fanbase to make high-risk purchases, but many seem willing to chance it.
-Sports NFTs, in particular, have attracted a big following — an April 2021 McKinsey survey of 2,500 U.S. consumers aged 18-65, estimated 0.5% to 1% of U.S. adults have purchased a sport NFT, and Vancouver-based Dapper Labs, the official marketplace for NBA and NFL NFTs raked in $100 million in 2021.
+Sports NFTs, in particular, have attracted a big following—an April 2021 McKinsey survey of 2,500 U.S. consumers aged 18-65, estimated 0.5% to 1% of U.S. adults have purchased a sport NFT, and Vancouver-based Dapper Labs, the official marketplace for NBA and NFL NFTs raked in $100 million in 2021.

 “Sports fans are interested in collectibles, and investing in a collectible that’s purely digital is not hard for them to grasp,” says Yash Patel, a general partner at Telstra Ventures, who invests in eSports and web 3.0 companies.
 “Most celebrities really understand the value of collectibles, because they are collectibles themselves.